 - We welcome proposals featuring a creative approach to Gaelic, Scots, BSL, or other minority languages in Scotland.

-Submissions will be assessed by a panel comprising the SISF creative team and two guest curators to ensure openness and diversity.
+Submissions will be assessed by a panel comprising the SISF creative team and two guest curators.
 All proposals will be given careful consideration and will be assessed on the basis of the following criteria:

 - Artistic excellence

 - Consideration of diversity and inclusiveness

 The panel assessment will result in the selection of up to ten proposals, including existing performances and new productions.

 We have tried to keep this application process as simple as possible, please follow these steps:

 - Fully complete the separate application form, with particular attention to the provisional budget.

 - Email the form to firstname.lastname@example.org, titling the document as ‘SISF 2023 Proposal *Your Name*’.
 Please also put the same title in the subject line of the email.

 The deadline is 5pm on 25th April 2023